All Episodes

 So he chooses the copper plan.

-He he enrolls for all this, and the Obamacare march continues on, right?
+And the Obamacare march continues on, right?

 And they've structured this law in such a way that it's still such a slow roll.

-It's still so hard to actually get people aggravated about this all at one time because, Well, when is it actually happening?
+It's still so hard to actually get people aggravated about this all at one time because, well, when is it actually happening?

 Ah, we don't know.

-We're gonna change it here, we're gonna change it there.
+We're going to change it there.

-But I have to say I do not think I do not think that it is in any way helpful.
+But I have to say, I do not think, I do not think that it is in any way helpful.

-I don't think it's cute, I don't think it's in solidarity for the president to fake sign up for something that had to go to the Supreme Court for its constitutionality, and John Roberts threw us all under the bus.
+I don't think it's in solidarity for the president to fake sign up for something that had to go to the Supreme Court for its constitutionality and John Roberts threw us all under the bus.

-Uh that's not helpful to this at all.
+That's not helpful to this at all.

-And I think it just shows the disdain with which the political elites now uh view the American people.
+And I think it just shows the disdain with which the political elites now view the American people.

-As I've said before, the vaster the state, the heavier are the chains, and the more crowded the prisons.
+As I've said before, the vaster the state, the heavier are the chains, the more crowded the prisons.

 It's from a Russian anarchist, actually.